ubco-W2022T1-cosc301/project-group17/final_report_group17.md

 Let’s introduce some of the terms we’ll be referencing in this report.
 - **RGDPO**, Output-side real GDP (millions 2005 USD).
 This uses prices for final goods exports and imports that are constant across countries an over time.
 Its a good measure of the output of an economy
 - **Engaged**, an engaged individual is someone who participates in the economy through the sale of their labor.
 For example, these can be employees of companies or independent contractors.
 - **HC** is the Human Capital Index.
 This is a measure of how access to healthcare, education, housing, and more contributes to the productivity of the next generation of workers.
+- **EMP** is short for employed, and is the number of employed individuals (millions)
+- **AVH** stands for 'average hours worked'.
+This is an average of the hours worked by engaged individuals of a population in a given calendar year.

 Lets start with a quick n' dirty exploratory analysis of the data we've gathered.